 - RapidMiner Auto Model to build predictive models in 4 clicks using automated machine learning and best practices.

 - RapidMiner Real-time Scoring for high velocity, low latency prescriptive analytics.

 - A new architecture for RapidMiner AI Hub (formerly RapidMiner Server)

 - A new data core in RapidMiner Studio

 - And so much more.

 Lars announced an important new initiative called the RapidMiner AI Cloud.
 AI Cloud is a new cloud-native platform that we’ll continue to build out over time.
-The first application for the RapidMiner AI Cloud is RapidMiner Auto Model, which Lars announced is currently available in beta.
+The first application for the RapidMiner AI Cloud is RapidMiner Auto Model, which Lars announced is currently available.

 RapidMiner AI Cloud complements existing RapidMiner products Studio, Server, and Radoop.
 All RapidMiner products are built on a unified core and share a universal process language, so that processes created in the RapidMiner AI Cloud can be re-used inside the RapidMiner platform.